llm-jp/scripts/pretrain/geniac-submit/README.md

 ## Submission

-Run the following script to submit a model directory that contains a Hugging Face model checkpoint and corresponding tokenizer.
+Run the following script to submit a model directory that contains a Hugging Face model checkpoint and a corresponding tokenizer.

 ```bash
 python submit.py \